 Next, we worked on the form and colors of the little wooden model as originally carved using what we had learned about the various features from building the virtual as-excavated version.
 Wachsmann s research into ancient ships of the period helped fill the gaps and provided plausible evidence for various details.
 After we modeled the basic vessel, we began testing how the remaining loose pieces (such as the stanchions, quarter rudder, and oars) might have fit into the original design (renderings from the virtual reality models of two versions is at the left; hover over to enlarge).

-Additional programming on top of the VR model provided Wachsmann with moveable virtual parts so he could test how changing their positions might affect the look of the ship (the screen grab from the virtual reality model at the left shows the sliders and toggle switches that move various elements of the model; hover over to enlarge).
+Additional programming on top of the VR model provided Wachsmann with moveable virtual parts so he could test how changing their positions might affect the look of the ship (you can play with reshaping the 3D model in the virtual reality reconstruction at the left; click on the 'Open Controls" button to pull down a set of sliders; place your cursor in one of the slider boxes adjancent to the category and slide to move the selected item).
 Different iterations could be compared to the varying ancient depictions to see which configuration most closely matched a majority of representations.
 Some features of the ship (such as the angle of the steering oar) could be more definitively aligned based on traces of surviving paint, which seemed to indicate how those pieces were originally attached.

 After we had a good working model of the as-built original, we could add elements that would have most likely been part of the original design, but that did not survive.
 Clues found on the existing pieces suggested possible locations for these missing elements; for example, remnants of paint along the hull allowed us to complete the oar ports and black paint on the lower portion of the hull.
 We chose a translucent neutral toned shade to indicate the hypothetical areas for which there are no surviving fragments.